The purpose of placement/assessment is to help students succeed by placing them in English and math classes that match their skill level.

 You will be automatically placed into English and math classes if you:

+The highest you can place with a high school transcript is Trigonometry.
+Students who wish to take Calculus or Pre-Calculus must complete an assessment test.
 Students who have passed college-level math classes or certain tests (such as AP calculus or statistics) do not have to take the math assessment test.

 If you are still learning English, then you can choose to take the ESL assessment test.